Vantage Performance acted as the Chief Restructuring Officer (CRO) for this project.

 Plant Hire Group hit by mining downturn.

 A well established plant hire group turning over $25M with a branch network of 12 stores had expanded their footprint during the oil and gas mining boom.
-The sudden downturn in the sector left the business exposed with substantial debt and declining utilisation and revenue.
+The sudden downturn in the sector left the business exposed to substantial debt and declining utilisation and revenue.
 As a result the group made a net loss of $1.5M for FY16.

 The business had breached its banking facilities with its major financier and had an immediate working capital requirement of circa $2M.